skizzyp/D280/README.md

-This is my final project submission for WGU d280- Javascript programming.

 The task was to create an interactive World-Map that allows a user to select a country and then displays information about that country.

 Everything was created using the following: